Elite50/e50-table/README.md

 The `string` can be parameterized using `:param` syntax, as in [ngResource](https://docs.angularjs.org/api/ngResource).
 These paremeters will be populated by the `e50-fetch-params` attribute.

-If `e50-data` is set, the result of the fetch will replace the parent scope variable defined by the `e50-data` attributed.
+If `e50-data` is set, the result of the fetch will replace the parent scope variable defined by the `e50-data` attribute.

 By default, the directive will make a `GET` request with no parameters.
 This, and other behaviors, can be modified with other attributes.